corn-mendoza/steeltoe-helper-framework/README.md

 ## Requirements
 The following are required for the library to execute corretly.

-- appsettings.json file tagged to be copied when application is being published for deployemnt
+- appsettings.json file tagged to be copied when application is being published for deployemnt (see included example appsettings.json file and update as neccessary)
 - web.config updated with the following code:
 `
-    Insert in secction:
+    Insert in the <system.webserver> secction:

     <system.webServer>
       <handlers>